anselrognlie/EbbyCalc/README.md

 1. Enter the tax rate.
 For example, if the tax rate is 10.1%, just enter 10.1
 2. Press the rate key.
 Note the tax+ key becomes a store key.
 3. Press the store key.
-Note that the tax rate indicator (TAX%) will become visibile, indicating that the displayed value is the tax rate.
+Note that the tax rate indicator (TAX%) will become visible, indicating that the displayed value is the tax rate.

 ### Reviewing the tax rate